Red Sox pitcher Tanner Houck to undergo Tommy John surgery

 An All-Star last season, the 29-year-old Houck went on the injured list in mid-May with a right flexor strain after going 0-3 with an 8.04 ERA in nine starts.

-“Tanner’s going to have Tommy John surgery,” Cora said before the Red Sox faced the Houston Astros at Fenway Park.
+“Tanner’s going to have Tommy John surgery,” Cora said before the Red Sox beat the Houston Astros 7-3 at Fenway Park.

 “He went to see Dr. Meister there in Texas and that was the recommendation,” Cora said.
 “We don’t have a date yet, but he’s going to have it."